 (1) In accordance with P.U.C.
 Subst.
 R. 25.126, Adjustments Due to Non-Compliant Meters and Meter Tampering in Areas Where Customer Choice Has Been Introduced, the TDSP must make a determination on the request to remove the switch hold within four Business Hours of submission of the MarkeTrak issue, regardless of the progression of the MarkeTrak issue.

-(2) In the event that the switch hold is released and a Move-In Request is submitted by the gaining CR, the losing CR may file a MarkeTrak issue to have the ESI ID returned if the loss was due to the expiration of the four Business Hour time frame in which the losing CR and TDSP were not each allotted their full Business Hour to review the information due to the gaining CR’s failure to transition the MarkeTrak issue within its specified time frame.
-The losing CR has until the end of the following Retail Business Day after the gaining CR’s submission of a Move-In Request to file an issue seeking reinstatement or retention of the ESI ID due to a prematurely removed switch hold.
-If an Inadvertent Losing MarkeTrak issue is not filed within this time frame, the losing CR is considered to have forfeited any claim to the ESI ID, and/or switch hold.
+(2) In the event that the switch hold is released and a Move-In Request is submitted by the Gaining CR, the Losing CR may file a MarkeTrak issue to have the ESI ID returned if the loss was due to the expiration of the four Business Hour time frame in which the Losing CR and TDSP were not each allotted their full one and a half Business Hours to review the information due to the Gaining CR’s failure to transition the MarkeTrak issue within its specified time frame.
+The Losing CR has until the end of the following Retail Business Day after the Gaining CR’s submission of a Move-In Request to file an issue seeking reinstatement or retention of the ESI ID due to a prematurely removed switch hold.
+If an Inadvertent Losing MarkeTrak issue is not filed within this time frame, the Losing CR is considered to have forfeited any claim to the ESI ID, and/or switch hold.
 The process to have the ESI ID reinstated or retained is as follows:

-(a) The losing CR creates a MarkeTrak issue using the Inadvertent Losing subtype.
+(a) The Losing CR creates a MarkeTrak issue using the Inadvertent Losing subtype.

 (i) Create a link in the current issue to the original MarkeTrak issue by using “Item Link”; and